Comprehensive Care in One Convenient Location

 CMP is participating with the following insurance plans:

-Note: CMP can see patients in the Aetna Medicare ESA (out of area) PPO Plan in 2017 since members receive full benefits whether in or out‐of‐network
+Note: CMP can see patients in the Aetna Medicare ESA (out of area) PPO Plan since members receive full benefits whether in or out‐of‐network

 The department manager can provide an estimated fee for services not covered by your insurance or if you do not have insurance.
 Please be aware that the final charges will depend on the actual services provided.
 You are responsible for the full cost of your care.
 As a self-pay patient you will also be asked to sign an agreement to pay for services received.
 Payment must be made at the time of service.